Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

 \subsubsection{Single Plaquettes}

 The results of the previous section show that truncation errors in eigenstates go to zero as a factorial of the field truncation, but do not provide quantitative estimates of the truncation error.
 In this section, it will be shown how time-dependent perturbation theory can be used to estimate truncation errors quantitatively.
-In the authors' previous work, it was demonstrated that the Kogut--Susskind Hamiltonian generically demonstrates Hilbert space fragmentation~\cite{Ciavarella:2025zqf}.
+In the authors' previous work, it was demonstrated that the Kogut--Susskind Hamiltonian generically demonstrates Hilbert space fragmentation (HSF) \cite{Ciavarella:2025zqf}.
 This is due to the quadratic nature of the electric energy terms, leading to large gaps in the spectrum for states with large electric fields.
 This will allow us to apply a strong coupling expansion to the dynamics of states with these large electric fields.
 In the following discussion, a single plaquette will be considered, allowing the entire state of the system to be specified by the electric field on a single link.
-Note that while errors in the time evolution will be estimated here, the results in this section can be used to estimate contributions to eigenstates by using an adiabatic switching procedure, such as the one used in the proof of the Gellmann-Low theorem~\cite{Gell-Mann:1951ooy}.
+Note that while errors in the time evolution will be estimated here, the techniques in this section can be applied to time-dependent modifications of the Hamiltonian.
+If this is applied to an adiabatic switching procedure, one can estimate truncation errors in eigenstates~\cite{Gell-Mann:1951ooy}.
 The results of estimating truncation errors in such a manner are consistent with the previous section.
 Explicitly, to study the evolution of a state $\ket{\phi(t)}$, define the interaction picture state $\ket{\phi_I(t)}$ by